ryonryon/functional/README.md

 ?
 Where does your code run?
 Browser, Node
 ?
 What format do you want your config file to be in?
 YAML ?
 Would you like to install them now with npm?
 Yes

+# js-beautify
+npm -g install js-beautify

+how to use is below
+js-beautify sample.js